 Are Chemical Mosquito Repellents Safe?

 Of course, when talking about chemical insect repellents, one should mention DEET, or diethyltoluamide.
 Developed in 1941 by the USDA for US Army troops to use during jungle warfare in World War II, it’s a yellowish oil that can be applied to skin or clothing.
 DEET provides protection not only from mosquitoes but ticks, fleas, chiggers, and many other biting insects as well.
 Many common insect repellents contain DEET and are legally required to mark the concentration on the label.
-There is a direct correlation between this concentration and the hours of effectiveness it provides – studies have shown 20 to 34 percent DEET offers anywhere from three to six hours of protection, while 100 percent DEET offers up to 12 hours.
-The Centers for Disease Control and Prevention typically recommends 30 to 50 percent DEET to effectively prevent the spread of mosquito-borne illness.
+The Center for Disease Control and Prevention typically recommends 30 to 50 percent DEET to effectively prevent the spread of mosquito-borne illness.

 While DEET has been proven safe for human use and is generally considered the most effective mosquito repellent currently out there, it’s not without its downsides.
 It can cause rashes, skin irritation and disorientation in high concentrations, and should never be applied over cuts or where it can get in your eyes or mouth.
-It should always be washed off skin and clothes at the end of the day – it’s also a solvent, and can dissolve materials like plastics, synthetic fabrics like rayon and spandex, painted and varnished surfaces, and even some watch crystals.
+It should always be washed off skin and clothes at the end of the day.
 Still, even with these caveats, it’s been estimated that DEET is applied over 200 million times a year all over the world.